net-lisias-ksph/KIS/Bug-Reporting.md

 Only the latest version of KIS and the latest version of KSP are supported.
 Make sure both are completely up-to-date before filing a report.

 **Are you using the KSP Windows x64 version ?**
-x64 Windows version of KSP is not supported, as support of it will be dropped by squad for the next version of KSP (1.0).
+x64 Windows version of KSP is not supported.
 Please be sure to use the x86 Windows version of KSP before filing a report.

 ### Filing a report